-Whitmore, John (2009, 4th Ed), 'Coaching For Performance: Growing People, Performance and Purpose - Now is a good time to read or re-read Part IV - Transformation through Transpersonal Coaching.
-Please note this only exists in the Fourth Edition
+Whitmore, John (2017, 5th Ed), 'Coaching For Performance: Growing People, Performance and Purpose - Chapter 23

 Further reading

 Palmer, Stephen and Whybrow, Alison et al (2008), 'Handbook of Coaching Psychology'

 A useful reference book, if rather dry and academic, that covers coaching psychologies from a conventional British Psychological Society type perspective.
 Chapters 1 and 2 provide a useful overview of coaching as a profession.